-24 Include explanation in the case of an NGN deposited with one of the ICSDs.
+&lt;sup>24 Include explanation in the case of an NGN deposited with one of the ICSDs.

 [Whilst the designation is specified as "No" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them, the Notes may then be deposited with one of the ICSDs as common safekeeper (and registered in the name of a nominee of one of the ICSDs acting as common safekeeper).
 Note that this does not necessarily mean that the Notes will then be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem at any time during their life.
-Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]25

-Issue Yield [to the [first] [Reset Date] [Maturity Date]]26

-[Not applicable] [[] per cent. per annum [until the [first] [Reset Date] [Maturity Date] (in case there is no early redemption).]

-Resolutions, authorisations and approvals by virtue of which the [specify details] Notes will be created and/or issued of

-[Offeror of the Notes and/or the person asking for admission to [Insert the identity and contact details trading27 of the offeror of the Notes and/or the

-[Insert the identity and contact details of the offeror of the Notes and/or the person asking for admission to trading, including the legal entity identifier (LEI) where the offeror has legal personality]]
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]
+Issue Yield [to the [first] [Reset Date] [Maturity Date]] [Not applicable] [[ ] per cent. per annum [until the [first] [Reset Date] [Maturity Date] (in case there is no early redemption).]
+Resolutions, authorisations and approvals by virtue of which the Notes will be created and/or issued [specify details] [Offeror of the Notes and/or the person asking for admission to trading [Insert the identity and contact details of the offeror of the Notes and/or the person asking for admission to trading, including the legal entity identifier (LEI) where the offeror has legal personality]]